-To verify that the front panel control buttons are functioning properly, press <Enter> while Push Button Test displays.
+To verify that the front panel control buttons are functioning properly, press the Enter key while pushButtonTest displays.
 Press any front panel button and the corresponding number on the display moves to the second line.
-To exit the Push Button test, press <Down> and <Enter> simultaneously.
+To exit the Push Button test, press the Down button and the Enter key simultaneously.